laoo/Felix/README.md

 ## Building

-Currently build only under windows, but it supposed to work in Wine, Parallels and other such environment.
+Currently builds only under windows, but it supposed to work in Wine, Parallels and other such environment.

 Requirements:
 - Visual studio 2022 (any version including Community)